ales-tsurko/AUSineGenerator/README.md

 # AUSineGenerator
 Simple AU v 3 sine tone generator.
-Based on the Apple's FilterDemo project.
+Based on the Apple's AudioUnitV3Example.

 AUSineGeneratorFramework contains the implementaion of the AUSineGenerator.